biometryhub/PanDetector/Manual.md

 **`Step 2.`**  Download the fasta formatted genomes from NCBI

-To see how CoreDetector works we will apply it to a set of 23 fungal genomes using the NCBI datasets tool to download the genomes based on a single BioProject number PRJNA315205
+To see how PanDetector works we will apply it to a set of 23 fungal genomes using the NCBI datasets tool to download the genomes based on a single BioProject number PRJNA315205

 ```bash
 mkdir genomes